ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 import { initialize as zokratesInitialize } from "zokrates-js";
 ```

 Import the [Zokrates JavaScript bindings](https://zokrates.github.io/toolbox/zokrates_js.html).
-We only need the [`initialize`](https://zokrates.github.io/toolbox/zokrates_js.html#initialize) function because it returns a promise that resolves to all the Zokrates definitions we need.
+We only need the [`initialize`](https://zokrates.github.io/toolbox/zokrates_js.html#initialize) function because it returns a promise that resolves to all the Zokrates definitions.

 ```typescript
 export const zkFunctions = async (width: number, height: number) : Promise<any> => {